Which Disc Implant is Right for Me?

 • Prodisc-L – This implant gained FDA approval for replacing 1 level of the disc in 2006 and 2 levels of the disc in 2020 in the L3-S1 levels of the low back.
 It is reported as the most studied implant in the world dating back to 1990.
 It has 2 metal (cobalt chrome alloy) endplates coated with a plasma-sprayed titanium surface and a plastic (polyethylene) inlay.
 It has a ball and socket concept with a fixed center of rotation allowing for both motion and stability.
 In addition to a variety of implant sizes, several angled endplates were developed for lordosis.

-At Virginia Spine Institute, we get it.
+At VSI, we get it.
 You have done a ton of research and have seen all the information out there, and now it’s time to talk to a spine specialist about your findings.
 The most important part now is picking a qualified spine surgeon that will make sure you find the appropriate disc.
 The surgeons at VSI are the best in the world and have performed many world’s-first disc replacement procedures.
 Our team is at the forefront of new technology that can better serve our patients.

 Topics covered